Apofenic/FourierSynth/README.md

 # FourierSynth

-A web-based Fourier series synthesizer and visualization tool built with React and TypeScript.
+A web-based Fourier series synthesizer and visualization tool built with React, TypeScript, and Zustand.
 FourierSynth demonstrates how complex waveforms can be constructed from simple sine waves using Fourier series, with real-time audio synthesis and visualization.
+The application leverages Zustand for efficient state management, ensuring smooth interactions and performance.

 ## Features

-- **Interactive Fourier Series Synthesis**: Adjust up to 8 harmonics with amplitude and phase control
+- **Customizable Fourier Series**: Adjust up to 8 harmonics with precise amplitude and phase controls.
-- **Real-time Audio Playback**: Web Audio API-based synthesis with 4-pole lowpass filter
+- **Real-time Audio Synthesis**: Generate and play waveforms using the Web Audio API with low-latency performance.
-- **Waveform Visualization**: Canvas-based real-time waveform display
-- **Mathematical Equation Display**: LaTeX-rendered Fourier series equation with fallback
+- **Dynamic Waveform Visualization**: Real-time canvas rendering of waveforms, updated with every user interaction.
+- **Equation Builder**: Create and visualize mathematical equations that define waveforms, with LaTeX rendering support.
-- **Visual Keyboard**: Computer keyboard-to-note mapping with visual feedback
+- **Interactive Keyboard**: Play notes using a virtual keyboard with visual feedback and customizable key mappings.
-- **Subtractive Synthesis**: Adjustable filter cutoff and resonance controls
+- **Advanced Synthesis Controls**: Fine-tune waveforms with adjustable filter cutoff, resonance, and waveform blending.
+- **State Management with Zustand**: Efficient and scalable state handling for harmonics, equations, and audio parameters.
+- **Performance Optimization**: Minimized re-renders and optimized rendering pipeline for smooth user experience.
+- **Modular Design**: Extensible architecture for adding new synthesis features and visualizations.

 ## Architecture

-FourierSynth uses a modern React architecture with Context API for state management:
+FourierSynth uses a modern React architecture with Zustand for state management:

 ### Project Structure